alanreidt/javascript-fundamentals-note/README.md

 *global environment* is a Lexical Environment, associated with the whole script.

 It has next differences with the "usual" Lexical Environment:
-1. Its Environment Record stores reference to global object, as a value of "this" identifier.
+1. Its Environment Record stores reference to global object, as a value of `this` identifier.
 All variables declared inside the script are assigned to the global object.
-2. And its Outer Lexical Environment reference points to null.
+2. And its Outer Lexical Environment reference points to `null`.

 #### Function environment
 A *function environment* is a Lexical Environment, which corresponds to the invocation of an ECMAScript function object.

 The differences with the "usual" Lexical Environment are:
-1. A function environment may establish a new this binding.
-It also captures the state necessary to support super method invocations.
+1. A function environment may establish a new `this` binding.
+It also captures the state necessary to support `super` method invocations.
-2. A function environment takes reference to the outer Lexical Environment from a function object hidden property \[\[Environment]].
+2. A function environment takes reference to the outer Lexical Environment from a function object hidden property `[[Environment]]`.

 All functions remember the Lexical Environment in which they were **created** (declared and initialized).
-They keeps the reference to the Lexical Environment in the hidden property named \[\[Environment]].
+They keeps the reference to the Lexical Environment in the hidden property named `[[Environment]]`.

 That’s how a function remembers where it was created, no matter where it’s called.
-The \[\[Environment]] reference is set once and forever at a function creation time.
+The `[[Environment]]` reference is set once and forever at a function creation time.

 **Notes**: